jaantollander/masters-thesis/content/35_monitoring.md

 }
 ```

-The monitoring client must also keep track of previously observed identifiers, concatenation of target and entry identifier (`<target><entry_id>`), and the previous observation timestamp.
+The monitoring client must also keep track of previously observed identifiers, concatenation of target and entry identifier (`<target>:<entry_id>`), and the previous observation timestamp.
 If we encounter an identifier that was not present in the previous observation interval, we must create a new instance of an data structure with the new target and entry identifier, the previous timestamp, missing value for snapshot time and zeros for statistics to mark the beginning of time series.
 It will be *backfilled* to the database.
 For example, if the previous data structure is the first observation, we have: